-Loan refinancing might be available, if you need to change your rate
+Loan refinancing might be available if you need to change your rate.

 Variable Interest Rate Student Loans

-Federal student loans don’t have variable interest rates, unless your loan originated before July 1, 2006.
+Federal student loans don’t have variable interest rates unless your loan originated before July 1, 2006.

-Offered by private student loan lenders
+They're offered by private student loan lenders.

-Interest rates can rise
+Interest rates can rise.

-Not offered by the federal lending apparatus
+They're not offered by the federal lending apparatus.

 Subsidized Student Loans

-Available to those demonstrating need
+They're available to those demonstrating need.

-Not available to graduate students
+They're not available to graduate students.

-Undergraduates are capped at $23,000 as a lifetime total
+Undergraduates are capped at $23,000 as a lifetime total.

 Unsubsidized Student Loans